What is the assessment philosophy of the MYP?

 Frequently, therefore, new assessment tools are developed that reflect a student’s progress in one or more areas and their ability to think.
 Examples of some of the methods of recording student progress are as follows:

 - Compositions—musical, physical, artistic

 MYP descriptive assessment is not arbitrary, but is based on the systematic observation and recording of a student’s activities.
 Consequently, the best-fit approach is adopted for both formative and summative assessments.
 Performance level in a report card reflects the student’s overall performance at this stage and does not automatically arise from the average value of student ratings or the highest of their individual performance.

 Descriptive assessment focuses on the student’s positive performance.
 However, for lower levels of performance, weaknesses in achieving learning objectives are included in the descriptive assessment.
 In this way, the learner focuses on the learning process, realizes what they have done, is rewarded for what they have achieved and understands what goals to set next.

-For each assessment criterion, the level of understanding and level of knowledge and skills acquisition per subject group is described with levels of achievement on a scale of 0-8.
+For each assessment criterion, the level of understanding and l knowledge and skills acquisition per subject group is described with levels of achievement on a scale of 0-8.

 It should be noted that assessment refers to the individual learning pathway of each student.
 In other words, a student’s performance is compared with expected results and not with the performance of other students.

 Assessment of performance is carried out with qualitative rather than quantitative criteria.
 Thus, the ratings in the MYP descriptive assessment should not be associated with numbers or percentages.
 It is not to be assumed that there is any numerical relationship between them.
 For example, a Level 2 performance is not necessarily twice as good as a level 1 performance, or that 4 out of 8 means 50%.